joshbegley/nyt-latest/previous.md

 **Undercover Sex Sting Leads to Charges Against School Crossing Guard**\
-`Jared Jeridore, who worked near a Queens school, was arrested after complaints about him led the police to have an officer pose as a teenage girl.`\
+`Jared Jeridore, who worked near a Queens school, was arrested after complaints about him led the police to have an officer pose as a teenage girl, officials said.`\
 https://nytimes.com/2024/04/24/nyregion/jeridore-katz-school-crossing-guard-charges.html

 **Arizona Charges Giuliani and Other Trump Allies in Election Interference Case**\